-To benefit from the features RF-Energy can provide to applications, in most cases two or more amplifiers are required.
+To benefit from the features that RF energy can provide to applications, in most cases two or more amplifiers are required.
 This also requires RF-connectivity for two or more RF-channels, and connecting the application at the right geometrical point.

-RFEX and dielectric filled waveguides are also perfectly suitable for non-cooking applications.
+RFEX and polymer supported waveguides are also perfectly suitable for non-cooking applications.
 For example, they can be combined with coaxial cables for lighting and ignition applications, or power combiners can be directly included for industrial applications, where the additional higher power levels require power combining of several units.

 Polymer supported waveguides